快速導覽

 What are the goals of your Hong Kong travel itinerary?

-I believe that different people will have different goals and choose Hong Kong as a place to travel.
-Maybe you came here to eat pineapple buns at a Hong Kong-style tea restaurant, maybe you came here to experience the night view of Hong Kong's Victoria Harbor, or maybe you want to go deep into some of Hong Kong's suburban attractions and enjoy the "slow life" in Hong Kong Way.
-For example, Cheung Chau, Tai O, Lantau Island, etc. are not recommended in some ordinary travel books.
-They are places that only local Hong Kong people know how to visit.
+What kind of experience do you want to get when you travel to Hong Kong?
+Maybe you came here to experience a Hong Kong-style tea restaurant, maybe you came here to experience the night view of Victoria Harbor in Hong Kong, or maybe you want to explore some scenic spots in the suburbs of Hong Kong in depth and try to enjoy the "slow life" in Hong Kong lifestyle.
+Just like Cheung Chau, Tai O, Lantau Island, etc., some places are not recommended in ordinary travel books, and only local Hong Kong people know how to go.

 "Onion-style Hong Kong itinerary planning"

 Of course, if you have the opportunity to arrange a trip to the fifth, sixth, or even seventh day in Hong Kong, we have several special itinerary suggestions to share with you.
-As long as you continue reading, you will know about Hong Kong There are also some fun places!
+As long as you continue this article, you will know what other places in Hong Kong are worth visiting!

 More hotel discounts: Use Klook mobile APP to book a hotel room for the first time, enter HotelOnApp to enjoy an extra 5% discount